-Meet the incredible team who make the popular Mud and Saltwater Short Film Fest such a success each year…
+Meet the dynamic team who make the popular Mud and Saltwater Short Film Fest such a success each year…

 KANDY CURRAN – DIRECTOR AND MEDIA MANAGER

 With a professional background in photojournalism, media and film, and a deep passion for Roebuck Bay and the wild Kimberley region, it was only a matter of time before the realisation struck.

 “It was a hot muggy night and despite the $35 ticket price and absence of any films about the remarkable Kimberley coast, Sun Pictures in Broome was packed to the rafters for the Ocean Film Festival.
-That’s when I had the epiphany moment, butterflies in stomach moment, show no fear moment…to start a Film Fest in Broome for locals to tell their own filmic stories about their connection to Broome, Roebuck Bay and the dramatic Kimberley region.
+That’s when I had the epiphany, butterflies in stomach moment, show no fear moment…to start a Film Fest for Kimberley locals to tell filmic stories about their connection to Roebuck Bay, Broome and Kimberley region.

-“The idea was seeded with the award winning Roebuck Bay Working Group, and with their full support and funding from State NRM, National Landcare Program, Inspiring Australia, Cygnet Bay Pearls and Sobrane Gallery, the Mud and Saltwater Short Film Fest erupted onto the big screen in 2015.
+“The idea was seeded with the award winning Roebuck Bay Working Group, and with their full support and funding from State NRM, National Landcare Program, the Mangrove Hotel, Inspiring Australia, Cygnet Bay Pearls and Sobrane Gallery, the Mud and Saltwater Short Film Fest erupted onto the big screen in 2015.
 There’s been no looking back, with over 700 people jostling for a seat at the Mangrove Hotel screening in 2017 and sell out screenings in 2018, 2019 and 2021 at Sun Pictures – the world’s oldest picture theatre in Broome’s Chinatown and in 2023 at the sublimely beautiful outdoor setting of the Mangrove Hotel in Broome.”
 How good it that?

 PIA BOYER – PRODUCER